Terms and Conditions of Auction of Hampel Fine Art Auctions GmbH & Co. KG

 Fax +49 (0) 89 - 288 04 - 300

-1.4.
-These Terms and Conditions shall apply to the auction.
-They shall apply accordingly to the subsequent sale of any auction items which have not received a bid in the auction.
-Such subsequent sale shall be subject to the provisions specified in art.
+1.3.
+These Terms and Conditions shall apply to the auction, as well as to the subsequent sale of any items which have not received a bid in the auction.
+Such subsequent sale shall be subject to the provisions specified in par.
 14 of these Terms and Conditions.

-1.5.
-By making a bid, the bidder and/or the later successful bidder expressly acknowledges the applicability of these Terms and Conditions which are printed on the back of the bidding forms and in the catalogue, displayed on the Auction House premises and published on the website of the Auction House at www.hampel-auctions.com.
+1.4.
+By making a bid, the bidder and/or the future successful bidder expressly acknowledges the applicability of these Terms and Conditions which are printed on the back of the bidding forms and in the catalogue, displayed on the Auction House premises and published on the website of the Auction House at www.hampel-auctions.com.

 2.1.
-The description of the Items is available in the German and, for selected items, English language.
+The description of the items is available in the German and, for selected items, English language.
 In all cases of doubt, the German version of the catalogue shall prevail.
-Any catalogue details in other languages are merely a service of the Auction House and shall have no relevance to the legal relationship with the successful bidder.
+Any catalogue details in other languages are merely a service of the Auction House and not legally binding.

 2.2.
-If it is questionable which auction Item was bid for by the successful bidder and accepted at the auction, the number stated in the catalogue shall be relevant, but not the title.
+When allocating the successful bidder’s bid made in writing or by telephone, as well as the accepted bids, the number stated in the catalogue shall be relevant, but not the title.

 2.4.
-Any Items owned by the Auction House are specially marked with an “*”.
+Any items owned by the Auction House are specially marked with an “*”.
+Only in this exceptional case, the purchase contract is directly concluded with the Auction House.

 2.5.
 The Auction House may combine or separate catalogue numbers and, to the extent that a particular reason exists to do so, withdraw or call them in another sequence than the one stated in the catalogue.